gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 -   A form like in the screenshot below appears.
 -   Fill in required fields.
     -   Use the next largest available number as the accession number.
+    -   If a sub-accession:
+        -   Append the next available sub-accession suffix e.g. `03` to the accession number.
+        -   For the **_Catalog_** field choose `SEE PRIMARY ACCESSION`.
     -   [Choose a next step](#choose-an-accessions-next-step) for the accession.
     -   For accessions from the archival hard drive, use the form's **_Digital Files_** selector to choose the folders that are part of the new accession.